System Patches Package¶

 Navigate to System > Packages, Available Packages tab.

-Find System Patches in the list.
+Find System Patches in the list, or search for it.

 Patch Settings¶

-- Description
+- Description:

 Text identifying the patch for reference.

-- URL/Commit ID
+- URL/Commit ID:

 A Git commit ID for the pfSense CE software repository on Github, or the full URL to a patch file.